oyanzhi/tp/docs/UserGuide.md

 Deletes a specified client from FinHub.

-Format: `delete INDEX`
+Format: `delete CLIENT_INDEX`

-* Deletes the client at the specified `INDEX`.
+* Deletes the client at the specified `CLIENT_INDEX`.
-* The index refers to the index number shown in the displayed client list.
+* The client index refers to the index number shown in the displayed client list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The client index **must be a positive integer** 1, 2, 3, …​

 Examples: